Kathrin-Me/Codeless-Deep-Learning-with-KNIME/README.md

 <a href="https://www.packtpub.com/product/codeless-deep-learning-with-knime/9781800566613"><img src="https://static.packt-cdn.com/products/9781800566613/cover/smaller" alt=" Codeless Deep Learning with KNIME" height="256px" align="right"></a>

 This is the code repository for [Codeless Deep Learning with KNIME](https://www.packtpub.com/product/codeless-deep-learning-with-knime/9781800566613), published by Packt.
+All workflows are also available on the [KNIME Hub](https://kni.me/s/yMp8GBkT0Xwzx5X2).

 **Build, train, and deploy various deep neural network architectures using KNIME Analytics Platform**